 Orthopedic Elbow Surgery in Wayne & Paramus, NJThe elbow is a complex structure that requires the care of a specialist.
 Request an appointment if your elbow pain lasts more than a few days.

 Why Is Elbow Surgery Important?

-Generally speaking, elbow injuries are nothing to laugh about.
-They are as common as rotator cuff tears and carpal tunnel syndrome.
-The elbow is a very important joint that is held together by ligaments, muscles, and tendons.
+The elbow is an important joint that is held together by ligaments, muscles and tendons.
 It functions to flex and extend the arm and rotate the hand, allowing us to properly and accurately position our hand in space.
-Any damage to the elbow may prevent this function and impart significant disability to our day-to-day activities.
+Any damage to the elbow may prevent this function and negatively impact our day-to-day activities.

 Common Elbow Injuries

 When you’re dealing with elbow pain, the injury can usually be grouped as a one-time event, wear-and-tear related, or due to a disease.
 Some of these injuries may require surgery, such as in elbow dislocation or severe cubital tunnel syndrome.
 Others can usually be healed with rest and ice, such as tennis elbow and bursitis.

 These elbow injuries occur over time.
 They may be due to repetitive motions at work or when hitting a golf or tennis ball.